 - Open the Gmail app on your Android phone.

-If you have a unified mailbox, choose an account and tap on the Gmail address.
+- If you have a unified mailbox, choose an account and tap on the Gmail address.
 If you only have one Gmail account active in the app, tap on that address.

-Scroll down and tap on the toggle to the right of the Meet link to turn off this unwanted feature.
+- Scroll down and tap on the toggle to the right of the Meet link to turn off this unwanted feature.

-Note that you will need to repeat these steps for each separate Gmail account that you have active in the app.
+Note that you will need to repeat these steps for each separate Gmail account you have active in the app.
 Now you can experience a less cluttered Gmail inbox!

-Our top equipment picks
+Our top equipment pick